-D. Appeal
+E. Appeal

-If the Superintendent or designee determines that no prohibited discrimination conduct occurred, the student who was allegedly subjected to discrimination-the conduct may appeal this finding to the School Board within five (5) school days of receiving the decision.
-Notice of appeal must be filed with the Superintendent who shall forward the record to the School Board.
-The School Board shall make a decision within 30 calendar days of receiving the record.
-The School Board may ask for oral or written argument from the aggrieved party, and the Superintendent and any other individual the School Board deems relevant.
-Written notice of the School Board's decision will be given to both the person allegedly discriminated against, harassed or bullied complainant-and the person or persons responsible for the alleged discrimination conduct.
+For complaints regarding discrimination and harassment, if the Superintendent, designee or Board committee determines that no prohibited discrimination or harassment occurred, the person who was allegedly subjected to the discrimination or harassment may appeal the finding to the School Board within five (5) school days of receiving the decision.
+Written notice of appeal must be filed with the Superintendent or with a member of the Board committee which issued the written decision, who will forward the record to the School Board.
+The School Board makes a decision within 30 calendar days of receiving the record.
+The School Board may ask for oral or written argument from the aggrieved party, the Superintendent, designee, the committee, or any other individual the School Board deems relevant.
+Written notice of the School Board's decision will be given to both the person allegedly discriminated against or harassed, and the person or persons responsible for the alleged conduct.

-If the superintendent or or designee determines that prohibited discrimination conduct occurred and discipline is imposed, the disciplined person may appeal the disciplinary sanction in the same manner as any other such sanction would be appealed.
+If the Superintendent or designee determines the prohibited conduct occurred and discipline is imposed, the disciplined person may appeal the sanction in the same manner as any other such sanction would be appealed.